-Imagine the lives of people in the times of Shahajahan, when the city of Shahajahanabad had just been setup and the court moved here from Agra, the crimes that happened then, the motivations that led people in the small settlement to murder, the relationship between government officials and the powerful people, the delicate yet strong and cunning courtesans.
-Then there was the culture of the times, the bustling bazaars, world of women behind the palanquins, the poetic evenings and the namaz at the various mosques.
+Imagine the lives of people in the times of Shahjahan.
+When the city of Shahjahanabad had just been set up.
+And the court moved here from Agra.
+The crimes that happened then, the motivations that led people in the small settlement to murder, the relationship between government officials and the powerful people, the delicate yet strong and cunning courtesans.
+Then there was the culture of the times.
+The bustling bazaars, the world of women behind the palanquins.
+The poetic evenings and the namaz at the various mosques.

-Muzaffar Jang, the central character of the story is a typical detective character, a man with high moral values, having friends in all sections of the society giving him good access to information, not easily influenced specially by irresistible woman while being human, have well placed relatives and an advantage of age and good physique.
-He hold the story together which has many characters and mysteries to unravel.
-The role of police or the Kotwali as it was then known is underplayed, much like Hindi movies, and the detective is able to solve the case faster than the police.
+Muzaffar Jang, the central character of the story is a typical detective character.
+A man with high moral values.
+Having friends in all sections of the society giving him good access to information.
+Not easily influenced especially by the irresistible woman while being human.
+Has well-placed relatives and an advantage of age and good physique.
+He holds the story together which has many characters and mysteries to unravel.
+The role of police or the Kotwali as it was then known is underplayed, much like Hindi movies.
+And the detective is able to solve the case faster than the police.

-I thought somewhere the title of the book betrayed the book, as it gives away the fact that there is an Englishman involved somewhere and for more than half the book no Englishman is ever mentioned, not even while describing Shahajahanabad and its Kahva Khanas, the new age coffee shops.
+I thought somewhere the title of the book The Englishman’s Cameo betrayed the book.
+As it gives away the fact that there is an Englishman involved somewhere and for more than half the book no Englishman is ever mentioned, not even while describing Shahjahanabad and its Kahva Khanas, the new age coffee shops.
 Author has kept the sex off the novel, though there are courtesans and the Omrahs in the story.
 This is something that I appreciate as most authors add this element just to increase the selling quotient of the book.
 Language though English, still conveys the nuances of Persian or Hindustani spoken at that point in time with references to poets and their poetry here and there.

-As a first novel, this is a very good beginning, look forward to more in the series and the genre.
+As a first novel, The Englishman’s Cameo is a very good beginning, look forward to more in the series and the genre.
 A quick and interesting read as it takes you to a different world which exists more in your imagination.